xster/flutter-wiki/Experimental:-Add-Flutter-Activity.md

-_**Everything in this doc and linked from this doc is experimental.
-These details WILL change.
-Do not use these instructions or APIs in production code because we will break you.**_

 # Add a Flutter Activity

 `FlutterActivity` can be used directly to launch a Flutter app, or `FlutterActivity` can be subclassed for desired customizations.